 - Next your flu coordinator will provide a link to your online booking portal to assist in your preparation to fight the flu in your workplace.

-- Our new onsite flu booking system enables your employees to book, view, edit and/or cancel appointments up to five (5) days prior.
+- Our onsite flu booking system enables your employees to book, view and/or edit appointments up to 24 hours prior.

-- Consent forms are linked to our new onsite flu booking system improving work efficiencies for your coordinator.
+- Consent forms are linked to our website and booking confirmation improving work efficiencies for your coordinator.

-- Your online portal will include consent forms, vaccine information, run sheet, fact sheets and promotional posters for you to promote your program internally.
+- Our website gives you access to electronic consent forms, vaccine information, run sheet, fact sheets and promotional posters for you to promote your program internally.

 - Your flu coordinator will liaise with you to arrange any site-specific requirements in delivering your flu program such as site inductions etc.